paigecalvert/docusaurus-helm/blog/2020-11-11-helm-release-process.md

 ---

 Helm recently adopted [a release schedule for minor and patch releases](https://github.com/helm/community/blob/main/hips/hip-0002.md).
 Today, the second Wednesday in November 2020, marks the first release under the new schedule.
-This release schedule provides predictability to those who use Helm, contribute to Helm, and maintain Helm.<!--more-->
+This release schedule provides predictability to those who use Helm, contribute to Helm, and maintain Helm.<!-- truncate -->

 The release schedule generally follows these rules: